fakewaffle/piejs/readme.md

+## Pie.JS
 Rapid development framework for node.js with inspiration from CakePHP.
-===
+See the [Wiki](https://github.com/fakewaffle/piejs/wiki) for more information.

 Prerequisites:
 [node.js](https://github.com/joyent/node)